varunvasudeva1/ollama-server-docs/README.md

 - Disable Secure Boot in the BIOS if you're having trouble with the Nvidia drivers not working.
 For me, all packages were at the latest versions and `nvidia-detect` was able to find my GPU correctly, but `nvidia-smi` kept returning the `NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver` error.
 [Disabling Secure Boot](https://askubuntu.com/a/927470) fixed this for me.
 Better practice than disabling Secure Boot is to sign the Nvidia drivers yourself but I didn't want to go through that process for a non-critical server that can afford to have Secure Boot disabled.

 ### Ollama
+- If you receive the `could not connect to ollama app, is it running?` error, your `ollama` instance wasn't served properly.
+This could be because of a manual installation or the desire to use it at-will and not as a service.
+To run the `ollama` server once, run:
+    ```
+    ollama serve
+    ```
+    Then, **in a new terminal**, you should be able to access your models regularly by running:
+    ```
+    ollama run (model)
+    ```
+    For detailed instructions on _manually_ configuring `ollama` to run as a service (to run automatically at boot), read the official documentation [here](https://github.com/ollama/ollama/blob/main/docs/linux.md).
+You shouldn't need to do this unless your system faces restrictions using Ollama's automated installer.

 - If you receive the `Failed to open "/etc/systemd/system/ollama.service.d/.#override.confb927ee3c846beff8": Permission denied` error from Ollama after running `systemctl edit ollama.service`, simply creating the file works to eliminate it.
 Use the following steps to edit the file.
   - Run:
     ```